foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 # E. Optional: Backup Policy Setup
 ## Objective
-At the end of this section you will have a policy that automatically retains 5 rotating backups, allowing you to seamlessly restore from backup should something ever go wrong.
+At the end of this section you will have a policy that automatically retains 5 rotating backups, allowing you to seamlessly restore from backup should something ever go wrong and know how to restore from backup when needed.

 ## Set Backup Policy and Attach to Volume